Please note: a valid prescription is required for all prescription medication.

 What Warfarin Is and How It Works

 Warfarin is an oral anticoagulant used to prevent and treat blood clots.
-People know it as a vitamin K antagonist and a coumarin anticoagulant.
-It lowers the liver’s production of clotting factors II, VII, IX, and X, and proteins C and S. This slows clot formation.
-It is prescribed for atrial fibrillation, deep vein thrombosis (DVT), pulmonary embolism (PE), and certain heart valve conditions.
-If comparing options, many patients ask about warfarin price and overall value.
+This warfarin medication lowers the body’s ability to form clots by blocking the vitamin K–dependent activation of clotting factors II, VII, IX, and X, and proteins C and S. It is used for atrial fibrillation stroke prevention, treatment and secondary prevention of deep vein thrombosis (DVT) and pulmonary embolism (PE), and for patients with certain mechanical heart valves.

-YouDrugstore is a licensed Canadian pharmacy based in Manitoba.
-Orders are reviewed by licensed pharmacists before dispensing, and we ship to the US.
-We offer brand and generic medicines at Canadian prices, and also carry OTC health products.
+YouDrugstore is a licensed Canadian pharmacy headquartered in Manitoba; prescriptions are reviewed by licensed pharmacists before dispensing, and we offer brand and generic medicines at Canadian prices with online ordering and customer-service chat during posted hours.

 Dosage and Usage

-- If a dose is missed, take it the same day when remembered.
-If the next day has started, skip the missed dose.
-Never double.
+- If a dose is missed, take it the same day when remembered; skip if the next day has started.
+Do not double doses.

 Benefits and Savings